Graduate Programs: FAQs

 What is the size of your entering class?

 Because our methods of instruction require extensive interaction between students and faculty, we limit the number of students in order to foster a sense of community.
 Thus, roughly 40 to 50 students each year are admitted and enroll in the MBA program.
-Among those, approximately 30% will be pursing some type of a dual degree simultaneously.
+Among those, approximately 30% will be pursuing some type of a dual degree simultaneously.

 What type of applicant is likely to be successful in gaining admission into the Cal Poly MBA program?